ACubed/InterdimensionalSlime/README.md

 ![Green&Purple Slime](Screenshots/gpslimes.png)

 The green slime only runs into green obstacles.
-The purple slime only runs into the purple slime.
+The purple slime only runs into the purple obstacles.

 The game has 4 full fledged levels with different mechanics in each, a title and level select screen.